 A baby who did not pass his/her hearing screening should be referred for an outpatient follow-up evaluation that typically begins with a second hearing screening.
 Information about hearing screening should be provided to parents in a professional and compassionate manner while stressing the importance of prompt and appropriate follow-up.
 Hearing screenings should be completed before an infant is one month of age and a full diagnostic audiologic evaluation should be completed before 3 months of age.

 What is the PCP’s role in reducing the number of infants who are considered lost- to-follow up after not passing the Newborn hearing screen?

 The primary care or medical home play an important role in ensuring that timely follow-up and the appropriate documentation of that follow-up occurs when an infant does not pass the newborn hearing screening or does not receive a newborn hearing screening.
 Without the active assistance of the medical home, the infant may be considered “lost” in the early hearing detection and intervention (EHDI) system, which undermines the potential benefits of newborn hearing screening.
 A “wait and see” approach is never appropriate.
-An infant who does not pass his/her newborn hearing screening has a potential developmental emergency.
+When an infant does not pass his/her newborn hearing screening it is a developmental emergency.

 What medical specialists should I refer my patient to if he/she is diagnosed with a hearing loss?